Biceps · Isolation movement

 Common mistakes

-• Rocking the torso back to throw the load up, especially as fatigue builds.
+• Rocking the torso back to fling the dumbbells up with momentum.

 Variations & alternatives